Codificadores - Software

 // Initializes a duty cycle encoder on DIO pins 0

-DutyCycleEncoder encoder = new DutyCycleEncoder(0);
+DutyCycleEncoder m_encoder = new DutyCycleEncoder(0);

 // Initializes a duty cycle encoder on DIO pins 0

-frc::DutyCycleEncoder encoder{0};
+frc::DutyCycleEncoder m_encoder{0};

-Configuring Duty Cycle Encoder Parameters
+Configuring Duty Cycle Encoder Range and Zero

 Nota

-Reading Distance from Duty Cycle Encoders
+Reading Rotation from Duty Cycle Encoders

 Nota